-Congratulations you now should have a temporary patch that should withstand most rainstorms.
-Depending on the quality of tarp used, the patch should easily last anywhere from 1 to 6 months.
+Congratulations, you now should have a temporary patch that should withstand most rainstorms.
+Depending on the quality of the tarp used, the patch should easily last anywhere from 1 to 6 months.

-First, understand it is a temporary repair as a result of a storm or hail and you are still going to need a permanent roof repair sooner rather than later.
+First, understand it is a temporary repair resulting from a storm or hail, and you will still need a permanent roof repair sooner rather than later.
 You don’t want to wait too long and find out you can no longer file a claim if the damage is more extensive than you realize.
 Most insurance companies hold you responsible for doing what is needed to protect the overall home or business.
 Neglecting to do this can cause big problems down the road.
 My other word of warning is to not do anything that does not feel safe and comfortable to you.
 This includes getting up on a wet, slick roof or climbing an unsecured ladder.

 Protecting your investment

-Correctly securing the tarp will typically prevent further interior damage to your home or business.
+Properly securing the tarp will prevent further interior damage to your home or business.
 These damages cost thousands if not taken care of quickly.
-If you have any doubts, Peak Roofing Systems has a team dedicated to doing roof repairs in Dallas, Fort Worth and Houston.
+If you have any doubts, Peak Roofing Systems has a team dedicated to doing roof repairs in DFW.

-For more information about residential roofing and other exterior services we provide including gutters, painting, siding, fencing, and window installation and repair call (972) 335-7325 (Dallas, Fort Worth), 281-290-7325 (Houston), or contact us online.
+For more information about residential roofing and other exterior services we provide including gutters, painting, siding, fencing, and window installation and repair call (972) 335-7325 (Dallas, Fort Worth), 512-415-6888 (Austin), or contact us online.